gearwolf-OP/Mini-Hexacopter/README.md

 Uses M3 screw hardware and only 6 spacers for the frame besides any that you would want to use on the Flight Controller

+I, Clayton Harp, won't be making these parts commercially

 All parts in this repository are under creative commons CC-BY-NC-SA 3.0